 enCore Energy Corp. ("enCore") is focused on becoming the leading domestic producer of uranium in the United States.
 We will utilize the proven in-situ recovery technology (ISR) to provide fuel for the generation of clean, reliable and carbon-free energy.
-It is our goal to build our company's production capacity to 3 million pounds U_3O_8 per year in 3 years and 5 million pounds U_3O_8 per year in 5 years.
+Once we commence production in South Texas, it is our goal to build our company's production capacity to 3 million pounds U_3O_8 per year in 3 years and 5 million pounds U_3O_8 per year in 5 years.